clydebarrow/esphome-docs-hugo/content/components/voice_assistant.md

 {{< seo description="" image="" >}}

-ESPHome devices with a microphone are able to stream the audio to Home Assistant and be processed there by [assist](https://www.home-assistant.io/voice_control/).
+ESPHome devices with a microphone are able to stream the audio to Home Assistant and be processed there by [assist ](https://www.home-assistant.io/voice_control/).

 {{< note >}}
 Voice Assistant requires Home Assistant 2023.5 or later.